Coarse fishing: Bait

-Loose feed can be any of the above baits with a particle bait fed by hand, in a feeder, or by catapult, sometimes in the form of hemp seed, a manufactures fishmeal ground bait.
+Loose feed can be any of the above baits with a particle bait, sometimes in the form of hemp seed or a manufactured fishmeal ground bait.

-For still water fishing and commercial fisheries, a huge array of baits are available.
-Many of the old favourites are still as potent today as they have ever been.

-For most species, hook baits such as luncheon meat, bread, sweetcorn, maggot, worm, and pellets will work.
-When targeting more specific species such as specimen carp baits such as boilies, large pellets, large bunches of maggots, floating baits, large lungworm, tiger nuts, and meat chunks from cat food can work very well.
-Micro pellets softened along with ground bait can be fed alongside all hook baits mentioned.
-In the summer months, fish such as carp can be seen feeding off the surface.
-In this case, a floating dog biscuit or piece of bread floated on the surface can be ideal.
+For most species, hook baits will work.
+When targeting more specific species, such as specimen carps, baits such as boilies, large pellets, large bunches of maggots, floating baits, large lugworm, tiger nuts, and meat chunks from cat food can work well.
+Micro pellets softened along with ground bait can be fed alongside all hook baits.